mspnp/elasticsearch/API-security.md

 	- It does not provide mechanisms for repudiation of critical business transactions, unless you are implementing a web API, because no identity can be attached to the request.
 	- The key distribution policy for clients to obtain the key is difficult to implement in a secure way.

-For an example of implementing HMAC authentication, see the section below on [OWIN middleware example - applying HMAC authentication](#insertlink#).
+For an example of implementing HMAC authentication, see the section below on “<a href="#applyingHMACauthentication" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">OWIN middleware example - applying HMAC authentication</a>”.

-## Basic and Digest authentication
+## <a name="Basicauthentication" href="#" xmlns:xlink=http://www.w3.org/1999/xlink><span /></a> Basic and Digest authentication
 In the basic authentication scheme, a user name and password are sent in an authorization header from the client to the server, and are used to authenticate the caller.
 The authentication logic then authenticates the user against a store containing user names, passwords, and (optionally) user profiles.

 In the digest authentication scheme, a digest that is computed as a hash using an MD5 cryptographic algorithm is sent instead of a user name and password.
 The algorithm can use any combination of the username, password, and the target resource URI.
 Digest authentication works by comparing the hashes produced by the client with those in an authentication store, which were generated using an identical cryptographic process.